esteng/esteng.github.io/_pages/about.md

     - [on reasoning about occluded patterns (Pothiraj et al., 2025)](https://arxiv.org/abs/2504.15485)

+Previously, I was a postdoc with [Mohit Bansal](https://www.cs.unc.edu/~mbansal/) at UNC Chapel Hill.
+I received my Ph.D. in 2023 from Johns Hopkins University, where I was supervised by [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/) and supported by an NSF GRFP.
 Before starting my Ph.D., I received my B.A.&Sc. with First Class Honours in Cognitive Science from McGill University, focusing in computer science and linguistics.
 While at McGill, I worked as a research assistant at the Montreal Language Modeling Lab (MLML), now [MCQLL](https://mcqll.org) supervised by [Morgan Sonderegger](http://people.linguistics.mcgill.ca/~morgan/).
 I wrote my honours thesis (supervised by [Timothy O'Donnell](https://todonnell.github.io)) on a variational inference algorithm for a model of language acquisition.